matteosacchetto/node-zip-cli/README.md

 > [!NOTE]
 > Since version (0.8.0) 32-bit and 64-bit zip archives are supported.
+>
+> Since version (0.9.0) the `mtime` of zip entries is stored with the additional Info-ZIP format, which ensures gretarer precision (rounded to 1 second), and the timezone is specified as always UTC.
+Refer to the [`yazl` documentation](https://github.com/thejoshwolfe/yazl) for additional details regarding such format.

 > [!WARNING]
 > *Current limitations*
-> Up to the current version (0.8.0) zip/tar and unzip/untar should handle files, directories and symlinks.
+> Up to the current version (0.9.0) zip/tar and unzip/untar should handle files, directories and symlinks.
 Though, symlink support is still experimental, so it may not behave as expected.
 Currently on Windows symlinks are not supported